zenml-io/zenml/docs/book/user-guide/llmops-guide/evaluation/evaluation.md

 evaluate the performance of your RAG pipeline.

 {% hint style="info" %}
-If you were running this in a real setting, you might want to set up evaluation to check the performance of a raw LLM model (i.e. without any retrieval / RAG components) as a baseline, and then compare this to the performance of your RAG pipeline.
+If you were running this in a production setting, you might want to set up evaluation to check the performance of a raw LLM model (i.e. without any retrieval / RAG components) as a baseline, and then compare this to the performance of your RAG pipeline.
 This will help you understand how much value the retrieval and